raphaelsty/cherche/docs/pipeline/pipeline.md

 ## Union `|`

-The union operator `|` is used to improve neural search recall by gathering documents retrieved by multiple models.
+The union operator `|` improves neural search recall by gathering documents retrieved by multiple models.
 The union will avoid duplicate documents and keep the first one.
-The first documents out of the union will be from the first model, the next ones will be from the second model and so on.
-This is not a bug, it is a feature 😅.
-This strategy allows you to prioritize one model or pipeline over another.
+The first documents out of the union will be from the first model; the next ones will be from the second model.
+This strategy allows prioritizing one model or pipeline over another.
 It may make sense to create a union between two separate pipelines, with the first one having the highest precision and the second one having better recall, like a spare tire.

 Union of two retrievers